CanvasPads/Ribbon/README.md

-# GuiQL - A query language for building user interfaces.
+# Shigure - A query language for building user interfaces.

 ## Getting started